Sibonelo Mngometulu: Controversies

 In 2001, Mswati III fell ill and Sibonelo was accused by rivals in the royal family of poisoning him.
 She fled to London, where her father was serving in the Eswatini High Commission to the United Kingdom.
 After his recovery, her husband went to visit her in London and the two returned together to Eswatini.

 On 19 January 2022, Sibonelo and her daughter, Princess Sikhanyiso, were admitted to the Mbabane Clinic for gastroenteritis.
 Amid allegations of poisoning circulating due to a power struggle within the Eswatini royal family, an investigation was opened to ascertain whether Sibonelo and her daughter had been poisoned or ill due to natural causes.
 Mayibongwe Masangane, the Secretary General of the Swaziland Democratic Nurses Union, criticized the royal family upon the queen and princess's admittance to the hospital, stating: "[The monarchy] destroyed the health system and now they are rushing to such clinics because they can afford the bills.
 Unlike in public hospitals, drugs and other working equipment is always available in such clinics because that’s where the rich and powerful are treated."

 In August 2022, Sibonelo was allegedly assaulted by her husband after she questioned him about the paternity of their grandson, Prince Phikolezwe.
 Percy Simelane, the king's spokesperson, commented to the press that he is responsible for the public image of the king, not private matters, and claimed that any inquiry about domestic abuse within the royal family would be an invasion of the king's privacy.
 The political activist Lucky Lukhele, who serves as spokesperson of the Swaziland Solidarity Network, confirmed with media outlets that he was made aware of the king assaulting Sibonelo and confirmed that one of the king's late wives, Nothando Dube, had sent him photographs as evidence of the king assaulting her.
 Lukhele said, "I am aware that LaMbikiza was assaulted by Mswati and she lost her teeth in the process.
 Other queens are suffering at the hands of the king, he doesn’t want them to socialise with men that he sees as competitors, he has a low self-esteem."
 Sibonelo allegedly flew to South Africa on 15 August 2022 to receive dental implants after the assault.

 Personal life

-Sibonelo is religious, as a practicing Christian, and was the first Swazi queen to record a gospel album.
+Sibonelo is Christian and was the first Swazi queen to record a gospel album.

 In 2007, she was featured in the documentary film Without the King, which followed political and social issues in Eswatini.

 In 2017, she earned a degree in graphic design from the Limkokwing University of Creative Technology.